American Board of Medical Genetics and Genomics

 Clinical Genetics and Genomics (MD)

-A Clinical Geneticist demonstrates competence in providing comprehensive diagnostic, treatment, management and counseling services for individuals and families at risk for clinical disorders with a genetic basis.
-The specialist is trained to evaluate individuals of all ages who are at risk for hereditary conditions.
+A clinical geneticist demonstrates competence in providing comprehensive diagnostic, management, therapeutic, and counseling services for individuals and families at risk for clinical disorders with a genetic basis.
+This specialist is trained to evaluate individuals of all ages for hereditary conditions.

-A Clinical Molecular Geneticist demonstrates competence in performing and interpreting molecular analyses relevant to the diagnosis and management of human genetic diseases, and is a consultant regarding laboratory diagnosis of a broad range of inherited disorders.
+A specialist certified in Laboratory Genetics and Genomics demonstrates competence in directing and interpreting both clinical cytogenetic and molecular genetic analyses relevant to the diagnosis and management of human genetic disease.
+This specialist acts as a consultant in laboratory diagnoses for a broad range of molecular and chromosomal-based disorders, including both inherited and acquired conditions.

 Medical Biochemical Genetics